Amarjit Chandan: Migration to UK

-English versions of his poems have appeared in magazines Al-Sabah (Baghdad, Iraq), Artrage, Assabah (Baghdad, Iraq), Atlas, Bazaar, Brand, Brittle Star, Critical Quarterly, The Independent, Index on Censorship, Modern Poetry in Translation, Poetry Review, Polichinello (Brazil), Race Today, Wasafiri (UK), Little Magazine (India), Papirus and Akköy (Turkey), Erismus, Ombrela and Odos Panos (Greece), Lettre Internationale (Romania) and Poetry International website.
+English versions of his poems have appeared in magazines Al-Sabah (Baghdad, Iraq), Artrage, Assabah (Baghdad, Iraq), Atlas, Bazaar, Brand, Brittle Star, Critical Quarterly, The Independent, Index on Censorship, Modern Poetry in Translation, Poetry Review, Race Today, Wasafiri (UK), Little Magazine (India), Papirus and Akköy (Turkey), Erismus, Ombrela and Odos Panos (Greece), Lettre Internationale (Romania), Polichinello, Zunái e Modo de usar (Brazil), and Poetry International website.

 Chandan’s short poem both in Punjabi and English engraved in 40-foot granite by Eric Peever is installed in a square in Slough High Street, UK.

 He was one of ten British poets selected by Andrew Motion, the Poet Laureate, on BBC Radio 3 on National Poetry Day, 2001.
 He has participated in the Alderburgh, Ledbury, King’s Lynn, Winchester, Ó Bhéal poetry festivals and Poetry Parnassus in London in 2012.
 He represented the Punjab/UK in the International Literary Festival, Didim, Turkey in July 2006, Ljubljana (Slovenia) International Poetry Festival in 2015, Al-Marbed International Poetry Festival Basra Iraq in February 2017, Karachi Literary Festival in February 2018 and 6th Ó Bhéal Winter Warmer Poetry Festival, Cork City, Ireland (Nov 22nd - 25th 2018).
 He also participated in the Bradford Literature Festival (2016 and 2017) speaking on ‘WW1 and the Punjab’ and Partition respectively.

 During World War 1 Centenary commemorations Chandan read his essay on Punjabi Folk Songs on WW1 at several events.
 In Edinburgh Art Festival Bani Abidi, Berlin-based acclaimed Pakistani artist, did a sound-sculpture Memorial to Lost Words on his poem on a Punjabi soldier’s letter written home set to music and sung by Ali Aftab Saeed.
 Chandan also wrote songs for musical The Troth (Dir.
 Gary Clarke, The Akademi, 2018.
-Based on Chandradhar Sharma Guleri’s classic Punjabi-Hindi story Uss ne kahaa tha) staged in London, New Delhi and other Indian cities.
+Based on Chandradhar Sharma Guleri’s classic Punjabi-Hindi story Uss ne kahaa tha was staged in London, New Delhi and other Indian cities.

 He worked on a British Library Sound Archive Project Between Two Worlds: Non-Anglophone Poets in England: Readings and Histories recording more than 30 poets.

 Chandan formed a long-term association with John Berger.
 On Berger's 90th birthday in 2016, he co-edited A Jar of Wild Flowers: Essays in Celebration of John Berger and anthology of poems by 90 poets The Long White Thread of Words.

 Association with (West) Punjab, Pakistan

 He is known as the bridge between East and West Punjabi literature.
 He co-edits with Zubair Ahmad an annual magazine in Punjabi Baramah (lit.
-‘Twelve Months’ – a poetic genre) published in the Persian script in Lahore.
+‘Twelve Months’ – a poetic genre) published in the Persian script in Lahore since 2019.